Shallow breathing

 In upper lobar breathing, clavicular breathing, or clavicle breathing, air is drawn predominantly into the chest by the raising of the shoulders and collarbone (clavicles), and simultaneous contracting of the abdomen during inhalation.
 A maximum amount of air can be drawn this way only for short periods of time, since it requires persistent effort.

 Conditions

-Several conditions are marked by, or are symptomatic of, shallow breathing.
-The more common of these conditions include: various anxiety disorders, asthma, hyperventilation, pneumonia, pulmonary edema, and shock.
-Anxiety, stress, and panic attacks often accompany shallow breathing.
+Several conditions are marked by shallow breathing, including: anxiety disorders, asthma, hyperventilation, pneumonia, pulmonary edema, and shock.